apache/beam/website/www/site/content/en/documentation/runtime/environments.md

 By default, no licenses/notices are added to the docker images.

 #### Modifying an existing container image to make it compatible with Apache Beam Runners {#modify-existing-base-image}
-Beam offers a way to take a Beam container image and customize it.
-But if you have an existing base image that you need to make compatible with Apache Beam Runners, use a [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) process to copy over the necessary artifacts from a default Apache Beam base image.
+Beam offers a way to provide your own custom container image.
+The easiest way to build a new custom image that is compatible with Apache Beam Runners is to use a [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) process.
+This copies over the necessary artifacts from a default Apache Beam base image to build your custom container image.

 1. Copy necessary artifacts from Apache Beam base image to your image.
   ```